cpfaff/mspm/README.md

 #### From R-studio

-You can also use R-Studio to setup your new project management.
+You can also use R-Studio to set up your new project management.
 Just click on

 * File > New Project > New Directory